 Counting occurrences of words using a hash map that stores words and counts

 This code will print {"world": 2, "hello": 1, "wonderful": 1}.
-You might see the same key-value pairs printed in a different order: recall from “Accessing Values in a Hash Map” on page XX that iterating over a hash map happens in an arbitrary order.
+You might see the same key-value pairs printed in a different order: Recall from “Accessing Values in a Hash Map” on page XX that iterating over a hash map happens in an arbitrary order.

 The split_whitespace method returns an iterator over subslices, separated by whitespace, of the value in text.
 The or_insert method returns a mutable reference (&mut V) to the value for the specified key.
 Here, we store that mutable reference in the count variable, so in order to assign to that value, we must first dereference count using the asterisk (*).
 The mutable reference goes out of scope at the end of the for loop, so all of these changes are safe and allowed by the borrowing rules.